firetto/JanusGraphTest/README.md

 ## RECOMMENDED: Update Netty version

 Using JanusGraph 0.5.3 or later versions, it is possible that a Netty version between 4.1.44 and 4.1.46 is used.
 To check, navigate to `lib/` and check the version numbers of `netty-all`, `netty-common`, `netty-buffer`, `netty-codec`, `netty-handler`, `netty-resolver`, and `netty-transport` files.
-If these versions have a bug that causes intermittent Apache Cassandra exceptions that become more frequent as the number of vertices and edges gets larger.
+These versions have a bug that may cause intermittent Apache Cassandra exceptions that become more frequent as the number of vertices and edges gets larger.
 Read [this GitHub issue](https://github.com/netty/netty/issues/10070) for more details.

 If your Netty version is newer than 4.1.46, this section may be skipped.